Why Green Juice Isn't That Great

 "One of the major benefits of drinking green juice is that people who don't like many green vegetables (or veggies in general) can actually get some of their vitamins and minerals through juicing," explains Kim Larson, RDN and spokesperson for The Academy of Nutrition & Dietetics, in an email to R29. "[But] let’s face it, juicing is trendy and celebrities have made it so.
 Unfortunately, the health benefits don’t live up to all the hype."

-For one thing, as we've discussed before, juices do pack a lot of fruits and veggies into one container — but that's at the expense of fiber.
-Without that fiber, "our guts react differently to juices and we don’t feel the same fullness that we do if we eat a whole piece of fruit or a vegetable," explains Larson.
+For one thing, juices do pack a lot of fruits and veggies into one container — but that's at the expense of fibre.
+Without that fibre, "our guts react differently to juices and we don’t feel the same fullness that we do if we eat a whole piece of fruit or a vegetable," explains Larson.
 "That can wreak havoc in an hour or two, because they are digested quickly, which sets you up to eat again."
 That's the main reason she doesn't recommend using juices as a meal replacement — they just don't fill you up.

 All that said, Larson does recommend juicing in very specific circumstances.
 For instance, a juice can be a convenient solution if you're a professional athlete who doesn't have a lot of time in between events, or if you're unable to eat regular foods for some reason (e.g. you're recovering from chemotherapy or surgery).